-Plagiarism is academic misconduct that will result in a grade of zero and may result in dismissal from the School of Health Professions and UAB (see Grievance Procedures for Violations of Academic Standards).
+Plagiarism is academic misconduct that will result in a grade of zero and may result in dismissal from the School of Health Professions and UAB (see Academic and Integrity Policy).
 All papers submitted for grading in any SHP program may be reviewed using the online plagiarism monitoring software.
 Please note that all documents submitted to Turnitin.com are added to their database of papers that is used to screen future assignments for plagiarism.